 There are usually a few options depending on how far away from home your school is.
 If you’re going out of state, you’ll probably have the option to live in a dorm or find somewhere to live off-campus.
 Some schools require out-of-state freshmen to stay on campus during their first year, so asking about this on the tour can help you understand what’s required at your school.

 Since every school’s dorms will be different, here’s a list of questions worth asking while you’re on the tour:

 • How many people are assigned to a room?
 If it’s suite-style, how many people share common living spaces such as the kitchen and bathrooms?

 • How do they assign roommates and when do you learn who your roommate is?

 • What is the process for changing your roommate if problems occur?

 If you choose to stay in the dorms, you want to make sure your college will be supportive of making sure it’s a safe and friendly environment for students.

-Off-campus living may be an option for your first year, but even if it isn’t it can still be good to ask about on your college tour.
+Off-campus living may be an option for your first year, but even if it isn’t, it can still be good to ask about it on your college tour.
 Ask what options are available nearby and what the average cost is for rent.
-It can be helpful to also gauge how many upperclassmen live on-campus vs off-campus too.
+It can be helpful to also gauge how many upperclassmen live on-campus vs. off-campus too.

 Consider asking if the school has a system for finding roommates, like an online forum, so you can meet other students and find trustworthy people to room with.